Owen Miller Player Props: Brewers vs. Giants

 Owen Miller At The Plate

-- Miller is batting .346 with nine doubles, four home runs and four walks.
+- Miller is hitting .333 with nine doubles, four home runs and four walks.

 - In 10 games this year, Miller has picked up an RBI, with more than one RBI once.